Table of Contents

 Group therapy is a central feature of professional substance abuse programs as well as community support organizations such as Alcoholics Anonymous and Narcotics Anonymous.

 All across the United States, people who struggle with addiction can get access to free or low-cost group-based treatment.
-For example, in Texas, Dallas rehabilitation centers have been offering group therapy for decades.

 Why group therapy?